shelleyolivia/learn-tutorials/polygon/launch-a-full-stack-dapp.md

 ## Defining components and functions

-Once we have connected metamask, we’d next want to be able to communicate with the deployed contract.
-For this, we’ll create a new contract object - that represents our airbnb smart contract
+Once we have connected MetaMask, we’d next want to be able to communicate with the deployed contract.
+For this, we’ll create a new contract object - that represents our AirBnB smart contract.

-Inside `dapp-ui/plugins/utils.js` create the following function that instantiates and returns the `airbnbContract`
+Inside `dapp-ui/plugins/utils.js` create the following function that instantiates and returns the `airbnbContract`:

 ```javascript
 function getAirbnbContract(){